DigitalRuby/SimplePubSub/README.md

 /*
 Apply the consumer attribute to your consumer and implement the MassTransit consumer interface.
-This consumer consumers from all configued providers */
+This consumer consumes from all configued providers
+*/
 [Consumer]
 public class MyConsumer : MassTransit.IConsumer<MyMessage>